Endarterectomy is a surgery to remove build-up in blood vessels. It is most often done in:

 Your risk of problems may also be higher if there is plaque build-up in other areas.

 An exam will be done to make sure you are healthy enough for surgery.
 Images of the arteries will be reviewed.

 Let the doctor know about any medicine you are taking.
 Some medicine may need to be stopped up to 1 week before the procedure.

 - Avoid food and drink after midnight the night before.

 - Arrange for a ride home from the hospital.

-- General anesthesia —blocks any pain and keeps you asleep through the surgery; given through an IV
+- General anesthesia—blocks any pain and keeps you asleep

-- Local anesthesia—numbs an area of your body so that you stay awake through the surgery
+- Local anesthesia—numbs an area but you will be awake

 Description of the Procedure

 Incisions will be made over the artery.
 Blood flow can be stopped to some areas until the work is done.
 Blood flow through the neck cannot be stopped.
 A new pathway will be made to allow blood flow while the artery is cleared out.
 A small tube or a piece of a vein may be used to create the new path.